How and Why to Candle Eggs

 You will want to candle your eggs on days 7, and 15, and the final time would be day 18 before you lock down your incubator.

 Not every egg is meant to be a chick, not all eggs get fertilized even from one hen.
-There can also be contamination that happens which will prevent an egg from developing.
-You definitely want to remove eggs that have been contaminated.
+Hens can reject sperm from the rooster.

 Remember to take care when candling and to move quickly so that your eggs aren't getting too cold.
 You don't want to candle them too often because this is going to increase the time they are out of the incubator away from that heat and humidity.